⚓ Rhode Island Eviction Notice Laws

 ⚖️ Rhode Island Has Strong Tenant Protections — Strict Compliance Required

 Rhode Island is a tenant-friendly state under the Residential Landlord and Tenant Act (R.I.
 Gen. Laws § 34-18).
 Landlords must follow precise notice procedures, service requirements, and District Court filing rules.
 Procedural errors — wrong notice period, improper service, or premature filing — frequently result in dismissal.
-This guide covers all requirements to help you navigate Rhode Island eviction law successfully.
+This guide covers all requirements.

 Non-Payment Notice